 Birthday specific ideas

 A barrage or large compound cake as suggested above will make a great display but what if you want something specific to a number, such as 18, 40, 50 and so on?
 Sadly, consumer fireworks are somewhat limited here because there are no fireworks on the market which would display a number in the air.

 One possibility is to buy some custom lancework which is a ground based firework you mount on a timber frame.
 They are not cheap and availability is limited to bigger firework retailers however and as they’re usually custom-built you will need to order well in advance.

 Another suggestion is to buy a barrage with the same number of shots as the birthday you are celebrating.
 The obvious limitations are that you would need a birthday that matches the shot count and also tell the receipient there’s a shot per year or it will be lost on them!
 Typical shot counts are 19, 25, 40 and 50.
 Firing a salvo of rockets works well for smaller numbers.

 Finally, why not combine a bit of pyro with the cake and enjoy some numbers?
 Birthday ice fountains are ideal for this and are surprisingly pokey as shown in the photo below.
 Musical ice fountains are also available which play Happy Birthday.

 Sparklers go down well at birthday parties and are not just for Guy Fawkes!

-We strongly advise against the temptation to ask guests to bring a firework; nearly everyone will bring a selection box and you will end up with around 500 tiny fireworks which will take hours to light and you’ll soon lose the will to live.
-Yes we are speaking from experience!
+I strongly advise against the temptation to ask guests to bring a firework; nearly everyone will bring a selection box and you will end up with around 500 tiny fireworks which will take hours to light and you’ll soon lose the will to live.
+Yes I am speaking from experience!